mpizenberg/elm-pep/README.md

 If the `PointerEvent` API is not supported in the browser, this will attach mouse and touch events to the document.
-When triggered, we check if the target has the `elm-pep` attribute and in that case, transform the mouse or touch event into a pointer event and dispatch it.
+When triggered, it transforms the mouse or touch event into a pointer event and dispatch it.

 ## Caveats